 If the food itself would not yet be enough to convince the most demanding guest, being able to sample it in such a lush and luxury environment, makes it hard not to be impressed.
 Maitre d’hotel I Made Yudiana makes sure an attentive, flawless and very polite service is being delivered by his team.
 They aim at adapting their style to the expectations of the customers and do a great job.
 Even though the opulent environment, the experience does not become stiff or boring.
 I Made Yudiana clearly also got a significant budget to build the wine cellar.
 More than 180 labels are available and on display in the restaurant, with some absolute top wines being available such as Petrus, Château Mouton Rothschild or Château d’Yquem.
 There is also the option to choose for wine pairing, which comes in two versions, the normal one and the grand cru version.

-The Syrowatka family together with Chef Vanderbeeken have created a unique dining experience in Ubud.
-Apéritif only opened recently and will most likely still further evolve over time.
-Vanderbeeken will need to make sure to keep his creativity at this high level when he develops the future menus.
-But for now, if you are lucky enough to spend some time on the beautiful island of Bali, we can only strongly recommend you to indulge in the beautiful Viceroy Bali hotel and to discover the divine global eclectic cuisine of Apéritif.
+Chef Vanderbeeken and the Viceroy Bali owners have created a unique fine dining experience in Ubud.
+Apéritif only opened recently and already is one of the best restaurants in Asia - if not the world.
+If you are lucky enough to spend some time on the beautiful island of Bali, a visit to the stunning Viceroy Bali hotel and a culinary journey through the divine global eclectic cuisine of Apéritif is a must.

 View our Top 60 of the world.
 Back to the reviews.